gmac/sass-thematic/README.md

 * **`templateOpen`**: The opening token for interpolation fields.
 Uses ERB-style `<%=` by default.

 * **`templateClose`**: The closing token for interpolation fields.
 Uses ERB-style `%>` by default.

+## Pruning

+Sass Thematic currently supports the following basic implementations:

+* Removing unthemed rulesets and declarations.
+* Removing unthemed mixins and their `@include` implementation.
+* Removing unthemed `@extend` implementations.
+* Removing unthemed loops (`@for`, `@each`), with basic local local variable inflection.

+This tool is a self-acknowledged 90% system that attempts to provide good automation for conventional usecases.
+Sass is an extremely complex and nuanced system, therefore all of these pruning implementations undoubtedly have holes.
+For best results, review the [tests specs](https://github.com/gmac/sass-thematic/test/styles) to see what capabilities exist, and moderate complexity while implementing theme variables.